w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 ## Production workflow for pre-produced captions

-From a technical perspective, captions are simply text presented through markup that contains timing information and positioning codes.
+Captions are text presented on specified tiems thriughout a video.
+A caption file contains timing information and positioning codes.
 There are a variety of do-it-yourself tools available for creating captions for pre-produced video and audio clips.